The Fallen Leaf

 Be not fooled by this old tree

-And it’s poisonous blossoms of untrue promises
+And it’s poisonous blossoms of untrue

 Embrace the wind and fly